How to photograph the Milky Way

 Landscape photography doesn’t just have to be limited to planet earth, there is the whole Milky Way to explore!
 Even looked up at the night sky on a clear dark night?
-The stars and planets are one of the most mysterious and mesmerising things out there for photographers, well anyone actually, to enjoy and try to comprehend!
+The stars and planets are one of the most mysterious and mesmerizing things out there for photographers, well anyone actually, to enjoy and try to comprehend!
 You will most likely lose track of time as you get lost in its expanse and beauty.
 The twinkling blanket of stars can create fascinating fine art landscape photography, especially when you are framing the Milky Way in the scene with an interesting foreground.
-Since it’s so big and difficult to comprehend, capturing a picture of the Milky Way can be a challenge, unless you know how!
+Since it’s so big and difficult to comprehend, capturing a photograph of the Milky Way can be a challenge, unless you know how!

 This is especially true if you live in a crowded city where you can’t even see the stars due to so much light pollution, then it is possible that you have never even seen it properly yourself, perhaps only in photos.
-However, with my step-by-step guide, you’ll have the knowledge to capture breathtaking photographs of the Milky Way, so let’s get started!
+However, with my step-by-step guide, you’ll have the knowledge to capture a breathtaking photograph of the Milky Way, so let’s get started!

 Get a Good Location to photograph the milky way

 To begin with, you need to know that the Milky Way isn’t entirely visible, and the part of it that is is not visible throughout the entire year.
 If you live in the Northern Hemisphere, it’ll be hard to get a good view of the Milky Way, since it is positioned towards the south of the sky.
 Nonetheless, opt for a time between February and September, and you may be able to capture it.